Ronald Cheng

-Ronald Cheng Chung-kei (born 9 March 1972) is a Hong Kong singer and actor.
+Ronald Cheng Chung-kei (born 9 March 1972) is a Hong Kong actor, singer and songwriter.

 Life and career

 Ronald Cheng was born in Hong Kong.
 Originally intending to work behind the scenes as a songwriter and a producer, Cheng did odd jobs at his father (Director of EMI Asia)'s company EMI— which included doing backing vocalist for the likes of Alan Tam and Priscilla Chan — during summers as a youth.
 The lessons were apparently effective, as producers started taking notice of Cheng's voice and he was signed to a recording contract soon thereafter.
 Cheng first shot to popularity in Taiwan before returning home and enjoying some success in Hong Kong.
 However, his singing career went into a lull from 2000 to 2003 due to the infamous "air rage incident", when, on a flight from Los Angeles to Taipei, he became drunk and had an altercation with the flight attendant and co-pilot.
 However, Cheng's career rebounded later.

 Cheng returned to the Cantopop market in 2003, however success for him did not arrive until 2005, where his signature song "無賴" (Rascal) was voted one of the Top 10 songs at various music award shows, notably TVB's Jade Solid Gold, where it was voted the most popular song of 2005.

 Cheng won his first Best Supporting Actor award for his performance in Vulgaria at the 32nd Hong Kong Film Award.